mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/Functions-documentation.md

 Input:
 {
+    "assetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Mandatory, Id of the source asset "mes" :                 // Optional but required to encode with Media Encoder Standard (MES) {
+        "preset" : "Content Adaptive Multiple Bitrate MP4", // Optional but required to encode with Media Encoder Standard (MES).
+If MESPreset contains an extension "H264 Multiple Bitrate 720p with thumbnail.json" then it loads this file from ..\Presets
+        "outputStorage" : "amsstorage01" // Optional.
+Storage account name where to put the output asset (attached to AMS account)
+    }
+    "mesThumbnails" :      // Optional but required to generate thumbnails with Media Encoder Standard (MES) {
+        "start" : "{Best}",  // Optional.
+Start time/mode.
+Default is "{Best}" "outputStorage" : "amsstorage01" // Optional.
+Storage account name where to put the output asset (attached to AMS account)
+    }
+    "mepw" :                // Optional but required to encode with Premium Workflow Encoder {
+        "workflowAssetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Required.
+Id for the workflow asset "workflowConfig"  : "",                                                  // Optional.
+Premium Workflow Config for the task
+        "outputStorage" : "amsstorage01" // Optional.
+Storage account name where to put the output asset (attached to AMS account)
+    },
+    "indexV1" :             // Optional but required to index audio with Media Indexer v1
+    {
+        "language" : "English", // Optional.
+Default is "English" "outputStorage" : "amsstorage01" // Optional.
+Storage account name where to put the output asset (attached to AMS account)
+    },

+    // General job properties
+    "priority" : 10,                            // Optional, priority of the job
+    "useEncoderOutputForAnalytics" : true,      // Optional, use generated asset by MES or Premium Workflow as a source for media analytics
+    "jobName" : ""                              // Optional, job name

+    // For compatibility only with old workflows.
+Do not use anymore!
-    "assetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Mandatory, Id of the source asset "mesPreset" : "Adaptive Streaming",         // Optional but required to encode with Media Encoder Standard (MES).
-If mesPreset contains an extension "H264 Multiple Bitrate 720p with thumbnail.json" then it loads this file from ..\Presets
+    "mesPreset" : "Adaptive Streaming",         // Optional but required to encode with Media Encoder Standard (MES).
+If MESPreset contains an extension "H264 Multiple Bitrate 720p with thumbnail.json" then it loads this file from ..\Presets
     "workflowAssetId" : "nb:cid:UUID:2d0d78a2-685a-4b14-9cf0-9afb0bb5dbfc", // Optional, but required to encode the asset with Premium Workflow Encoder.
 Id for the workflow asset
-    "indexV1Language" : "English",              // Optional but required to index the asset with Indexer v1 "indexV2Language" : "EnUs",                 // Optional but required to index the asset with Indexer v2 "ocrLanguage" : "AutoDetect" or "English",  // Optional but required to do OCR "faceDetectionMode" : "PerFaceEmotion,      // Optional but required to trigger face detection "faceRedactionMode" : "analyze",            // Optional, but required for face redaction "motionDetectionLevel" : "medium",          // Optional, required for motion detection "summarizationDuration" : "0.0",            // Optional.
-Required to create video summarization.
-"0.0" for automatic "hyperlapseSpeed" : "8",                    // Optional, required to hyperlapse the video "priority" : 10,                            // Optional, priority of the job "useEncoderOutputForAnalytics" : true       // Optional, use generated asset by MES or Premium Workflow as a source for media analytics (except hyperlapse)
-    "jobName" : ""                              // Optional, job name
-}
+    "workflowConfig"  : ""                      // Optional.
+Premium Workflow Config for the task "indexV1Language" : "English"               // Optional but required to index the asset with Indexer v1 }

 Output:
 {
     "jobId" :  // job id
-    "mes" : // Output asset generated by MES (if mesPreset was specified) {
+    "otherJobsQueue" = 3 // number of jobs in the queue "mes" : // Output asset generated by MES (if mesPreset was specified) {
+            assetId : "",
+            taskId : ""
+        },
+    "mesThumbnails" :// Output asset generated by MES {
             assetId : "",
             taskId : ""